-Revenue Service 00/10/10/11/07 Neme (as shown on your income tax return) Print or type See Specific Instructions on page 2.
-Business name/disregarded enlity name, if different from above Check appropriate box for federal tax classification: Individual/sole proprietor O Corporation Partnership Trust/estate Limited liability company.
-Enter the tex classification (C=O corporation, S=S corporation, P=partnership) Other (see [natructions) > T SE Address (number, street, and apt, or sulte no.) Requester's name and address (optional) See Sper City, state, and ZIP code List account number(s) here (optional) Par Enter your TIN in the appropriate box.
+Revenue Service 00/10/10/11/07 Name (as shown on your income tax return) 28 Business name/disregarded entity name, if different from above Print or type Instructions on pag Check appropriate box for federal tax classification: Individual/sole propriator O Corporation S Corporation Partnership Trust/estate Limited liability company, Enter the tex classification (C=C corporation, S=S corporation, P=partnership) Other (see instructions) > Address (number, street, and apt, or suite no.) City, state, and ZIP code HIC P Address (number, street, and apt, or sulte no.) Requester's name and address (number, street, and apt, or sulte no.) optional) See Spec City, state, and ZIP code List account number(s) here (optional) Par Enter your TIN in the appropriate box.
 The TiN provided must match the name given on the "Name" line to avoid backup withholding.
-For Individuals, this is your social security number (SSN).
+For Individuals, this is your scolal security number (SSN).
 However, for a resident allen, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
 For other entities, it is your employer identification number (EIN).
 If you do not have a number, see How to get a TIN on page 3.
-If the account is in more than one name, see the chart on page 4 for guidelines on whose er to enter. n number Par t II Certification penalties of perjury, i certify that: e number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me • I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the internal Revenue Service (IRS) that I am subject to backup withholding as a result of a fallure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding, and 3.
-I am a U.S. oltizen or other U.S. person (defined below).
-Certification instructions.
-You must cross out Item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have falled to report all interest and dividends on your tax return.
-For real estate transactions, Item 2 does not apply.
-For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
-See the instructions on page 4.
-Sign Here
+If the account is in more than one name, see the chart on page 4 for guidelines on whose er to enter. n number Par t II Certification penalties of perjury, i certify that: e number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me) • I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the internal Revenue Service (IRS) that I am subject to backup withholding as a result of a fallure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding, and 3.
+I am a U.S. oltizen or other U.S. person (defined below). beoau Intere: gener Instru ication instructions.
+You must cross out item 2 above if you have been notified by the IRS that you are currently subject to use you have falled to report all interest and dividends on your tax return.
+For real estate transactions, item 2 does not apply st paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arra ally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your or otions on page 4. /.
+For mortgage ingement (IRA), and Sign Here